15 Best Things to Do in Fairfield (CT)

 In six acres, this comprises a pond and gardens, specially planted to attract birdlife (more than 120 recorded) and butterflies.

-Maybe the most charming feature is the teaching bridge and its pavilion set on the bend to let you appreciate the sanctuary’s full beauty.
+To my mind, the most charming feature is the teaching bridge and its pavilion set on the bend.
+From here you can appreciate the sanctuary’s full beauty.

 10. Sasco Beach